justPauw/pokemon-umbral-stasis/docs/pokemon/034-paras.md

       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="Whenever a move makes contact with this Pokemon, the move's user has a 30% chance of being paralyzed, poisoned, or put to sleep, chosen at random.
 Nothing is done to compensate if the move's user is immune to one of these ailments; there is simply a lower chance that the move's user will be affected.">Effect-spore</a>
         /<a href='' title="This Pokemon takes 1/8 of its maximum HP in damage after each turn during strong sunlight, but it heals for 1/8 of its HP each turn during rain.
 This Pokemon takes 1.25x as much damage from fire-type moves, but whenever a water move hits it, it heals for 1/4 its maximum HP instead.">Dry-skin</a>
+        /<a href='' title="While this Pokemon is in battle, self destruct and explosion will fail and aftermath will not take effect.">Hidden: Damp</a>
       </div>
     </div>
   </div>